YukonWRB/AquaCache/README.md

 -   Avoid adding new dependencies to the package, unless absolutely necessary.
     If a new dependency is required, it should be discussed with the project coordinator before being added.

 -   Package functions that are meant to be called repeatedly (getting data, comparing to remote stores, etc) should have a heavy emphasis on speed and efficiency.
 We've used the data.table package to great effect in this regard, for example.

 -   Avoid using hard-coded values in the code, and instead use variables or functions to store and retrieve values.
     Credentials should be stored in a .Renviron file, while values such as parameter codes, source functions, etc. should be fetched from the database itself.

--   All functions should be documented in the usual R package manner and should include examples of how to use the function if possible (so far we're not doing so well on this one).
+-   All functions should be documented in the usual R package manner and should include examples of how to use the function if possible (so far we're not doing so well on this).

--   Any contributions should pass devtools::check() without any errors, warnings, and if possible notes.
+-   Any contributions must pass devtools::check() without any errors, warnings, and if possible notes before integration.

 -   ANY changes to the database schema should be accompanied by the necessary SQL code to create or modify the database.
     This is to ensure that the package and database remain in sync; see below for more information.